jaskirat1616/Orby-Glasses/README.md

 ```

 **Visual Examples:**
+- Screenshots are displayed above in the README
+- Test videos are linked above for viewing/downloading
-- See `images/` folder for screenshots, architecture diagrams, and feature visualizations
+- See `images/` folder for more screenshots and diagrams
-- See `test_videos/` folder for sample videos for testing
+- See `test_videos/` folder for all test videos

 ## Usage Examples